 CU Boulder policy prohibits discrimination and harassment based on protected-class identity.
 Unfair treatment or intimidating behavior aimed at any member of the campus community based on an aspect of identity protected by CU Boulder policy is reportable to the university.

 The Discrimination and Harassment policy applies to behaviors committed by or against a CU student, staff, or faculty member that occur in any location on or off campus, including out of state or out of the country.

 Read the full Discrimination and Harassment Policy.

-Under university policy, protected-class includes race, color, national origin, pregnancy, sex, age, disability, creed, religion, sexual orientation, gender identity and its expression, veteran status, and political affiliation/philosophy.
+Under university policy, protected class includes race, color, national origin, pregnancy, sex, age, disability, creed, religion, sexual orientation, gender identity and its expression, veteran status, marital status, and political affiliation/philosophy.

 Read the definitions of each protected class.

 Harassment is defined as verbal, written, or physical conduct whether online or in-person related to one’s protected-class identity that unreasonably interferes with an individual’s work or academic performance or creates an intimidating or hostile work, educational or living environment.

 Examples may include:

 - Identity-based jokes or comments that create a hostile environment

 - Being treated differently based on identity